Marsellino-Nasry/Client-Server-Chat-Application/README.md

 # Summary
 This project demonstrates the fundamental concepts of socket programming and network communication.
 By setting up a server-client architecture, you can create a simple yet powerful offline chat application that functions over a LAN or hotspot, making it ideal for environments without internet access.

-Feel free to reach out if you need more details or help with specific parts of the implementation!